 |Current Terms and Rates|| |

-Then comes the DimeDirect Statement Savings Account which carries a high APY of 1.30%.
+Then comes the DimeDirect Statement Savings Account.
 This account carries many of the same terms and conditions of the simple Dime Savings Account.
 However, the DimeDirect Statement Savings Account requires a minimum opening balance of $100.
 This account type does provide a free Visa debit card, which is unusual for a savings account.
 The debit card means you can withdraw and use your savings money at stores like a checking account debit card.

 Dime also offers Holiday Club accounts.
 Dime promotes these accounts as ideal for saving for holiday purchases or special events.
 Club accounts also carry a 0.05% APY, with interest compounded daily and credited monthly.
 You can set up automatic transfers from another account into your Club Account, either weekly, bi-weekly or monthly.
 You do need at least $5 in your account to open one, but there is no monthly fee.